 24. A narration podcast

 Narrate things to people.
 It could be a song, a movie, or a famous story.
 You could also narrate a story based on your everyday life.

 25. Celebrity news podcast

 Celebrity news is everywhere.
 You can tap into this by reporting celebrity news and analyzing it on your show.

 An exciting podcast idea is getting people who know nothing about a topic and asking them their opinion on the subject.

 27. Ultimate list podcast

-Everyone loves a list and top ten lists exist for just about everything; from songs and movies to tech and cars.
+Everyone loves a list and the top ten lists exist for just about everything; from songs and movies to tech and cars.
 Make a list and rank the items based on your opinion or available facts.
 It could work as a guide to help people make decisions on different things they’re unsure about.

 28. Connect people with things in common